 Shrine of The Most Blessed Sacrament

 I will have to admit that, as I was on the way to the Shrine of The Most Blessed Sacrament, I felt like we were in for a treat.
 The scenery outside the gate and the gate itself is beautiful.
+I could only imagine the splendor awaiting inside.
 There were tourists stopped at the gate taking pictures.
 Just the drive to the gate is grand and beautiful.
 On each side of the road coming in there is all of this beautiful pasture land with rolling hills and a white fence.
 Everything on the grounds were very neat and well maintained.
 Then you get to the massive gates that let you know that you are in a holy/unique place.
 After going through the gate you get your first view of The Shrine.
 WOW!!
 It is massive in size.
 After visiting, I would call it a Cathedral.
 The ceilings are beautiful.
 There is so much gold inside.
 While we were visiting, there were two priests available for confession.

 This historical landmark is a few miles from the interstate and may be a few minutes of time spent not traveling but, I promise this little piece of Alabama history is just worth every minute.
 If you are Catholic or not, this is a place you must visit.
 You should put this on your bucket list for the state of Alabama.